-This post will track how CoPower is actually spending its electricity revenue as per the democratic budget to cover spending from 1 April 2021 to 31 March 2022.
+This post will track how CoPower is actually spending its electricity revenue as per the democratic budget to cover spending of income earned from 1 April 2021 to 31 March 2022.

 First, a note on how CoPower’s electricity revenue works.
-We have a retail partnership with Energy Locals that sees us getting paid $12.50 per full quarter that a customer member is with us.
-We will soon be updating this arrangement and as we grow it will likely be more advantageous for the cooperative.
-On current tracking, however, it means we might not see a significant revenue uplift April 2022.
+During this period, we had a retail partnership with Energy Locals that saw us getting paid per full quarter that a customer member is with us.
+We have updated this arrangement.
+The previous agreement meant our revenue uplift occurred in April 2022.

 June Quarter income: $1,500

 September Quarter income: $1,557.50

 Customer members have voted for 30% of the cooperative’s revenue to cover its operations, liabilities and building its capacity.
 When the 2021/22 participatory budget was voted on customer members put in place a $20,000 ceiling for expenditure.

 Given the increase in sign ups this year we have exceeded the most optimistic end of the spectrum of electricity revenue for the period and gone beyond this figure for a total revenue of $31,852.50.
 As determined by our first customer member forum for this year, the balance over $20,000 is being held in our Bank Australia accounts so we have operating reserves as a cooperative.